canonical/dns-operators/docs/explanation/security.md

 ## Data

-Only the dns-policy is using an external database to store its data, through a postgresql interface.
+Only `dns-policy` is using an external database to store its data, through a `postgresql` interface.

 ### Back up PostgreSQL